Anaerobic digestion: Solids content

-High solids (dry) digesters are designed to process materials with a solids content between 25 and 40%.
-Unlike wet digesters that process pumpable slurries, high solids (dry – stackable substrate) digesters are designed to process solid substrates without the addition of water.
-The primary styles of dry digesters are continuous vertical plug flow and batch tunnel horizontal digesters.
-Continuous vertical plug flow digesters are upright, cylindrical tanks where feedstock is continuously fed into the top of the digester, and flows downward by gravity during digestion.
-In batch tunnel digesters, the feedstock is deposited in tunnel-like chambers with a gas-tight door.
+High-solids (dry) digesters are designed to process materials with a solids content of 25–40%.
+Unlike wet digesters that process pumpable slurries, high-solids (dry – stackable substrate) digesters are designed to process solid substrates without the addition of water.
+The primary styles of dry digesters are continuous vertical plug-flow and batch tunnel horizontal digesters.
+Continuous vertical plug-flow digesters are upright, cylindrical tanks where feedstock is continuously fed into the top of the digester, and flows downward by gravity during digestion.
+In batch tunnel digesters, the feedstock is deposited in tunnel-like chambers with gas-tight doors.
 Neither approach has mixing inside the digester.
-The amount of pretreatment, such as contaminant removal, depends both upon the nature of the waste streams being processed and the desired quality of the digestate.
+The amount of pretreatment, such as contaminant removal, depends upon both the natures of the waste streams being processed and the desired quality of the digestate.
 Size reduction (grinding) is beneficial in continuous vertical systems, as it accelerates digestion, while batch systems avoid grinding and instead require structure (e.g. yard waste) to reduce compaction of the stacked pile.
-Continuous vertical dry digesters have a smaller footprint due to the shorter effective retention time and vertical design.
-Wet digesters can be designed to operate in either a high-solids content, with a total suspended solids (TSS) concentration greater than ~20%, or a low-solids concentration less than ~15%.
+Continuous vertical dry digesters have smaller footprints due to the shorter effective retention time and vertical design.
+Wet digesters can be designed to operate with either a high solids content, with a total suspended solids (TSS) concentration greater than ~20%, or a low solids concentration less than ~15%.

-High solids (wet) digesters process a thick slurry that requires more energy input to move and process the feedstock.
+High-solids (wet) digesters process thick slurries that require more energy input to move and process the feedstock.
 The thickness of the material may also lead to associated problems with abrasion.
-High solids digesters will typically have a lower land requirement due to the lower volumes associated with the moisture.
-High solids digesters also require correction of conventional performance calculations (e.g. gas production, retention time, kinetics, etc.) originally based on very dilute sewage digestion concepts, since larger fractions of the feedstock mass are potentially convertible to biogas.
+High-solids digesters will typically have a lower land requirement due to the lower volumes associated with the moisture.
+High-solids digesters also require correction of conventional performance calculations (e.g. gas production, retention time, kinetics, etc.) originally based on very dilute sewage digestion concepts, since larger fractions of the feedstock mass are potentially convertible to biogas.

-Low solids (wet) digesters can transport material through the system using standard pumps that require significantly lower energy input.
-Low solids digesters require a larger amount of land than high solids due to the increased volumes associated with the increased liquid-to-feedstock ratio of the digesters.
+Low-solids (wet) digesters can transport material through the system using standard pumps that require significantly lower energy input.
+Low-solids digesters require a larger amount of land than high-solids due to the increased volumes associated with the increased liquid-to-feedstock ratio of the digesters.
 There are benefits associated with operation in a liquid environment, as it enables more thorough circulation of materials and contact between the bacteria and their food.
-This enables the bacteria to more readily access the substances on which they are feeding, and increases the rate of gas production.
+This enables the bacteria to more readily access the substances they are feeding on, and increases the rate of gas production.